Hydro-Jetting Overview

 Final Thoughts

-Whatever the initial reason for hydro jetting, it is crucial that you hire qualified plumbers.
-If your plumbing system is old or cast iron, a video inspection will likely be completed before the jetting process.
-This will be done to confirm the pipe’s structural integrity.
+Whatever the reason for hydro-jetting, it is crucial to hire qualified plumbers.
+For older or cast iron plumbing systems, a video inspection is often performed beforehand to confirm the pipe’s structural integrity.

 Alexis Tompkins